gyanac/QuLab/content/news/spinal/index.md

 ---
-title: "April 2022: New imaging technique gives better SCI understanding"
+title: "April 2022: In the news of \"New imaging technique gives better SCI understanding\" "

 event:
 event_url: